jonathanmoore/skeleton-theme/README.md

 Additional resources
 ---------------------
-- Learn more on our <a href="http://wiki.shopify.com/Main_Page">Theme Documentation</a>
+- Learn more about Liquid in our <a href="http://wiki.shopify.com/Main_Page">Theme Documentation</a>.
-- Need more help? <a href="http://ecommerce.shopify.com/c/ecommerce-design">Ask a question in our Design Forums</a>
+- Need more help? <a href="http://ecommerce.shopify.com/c/ecommerce-design">Ask a question in our Design Forums</a>.
+- If you are a Mac OS X user, we recommend that you install our free <a href="http://apps.shopify.com/desktop-theme-editor">Shopify Desktop Theme Editor</a> to sync theme files in development.
-- Keep an eye out for Shopify for Designers <a href="http://meetup.shopify.com/">workshops</a> in a city near you
+- Keep an eye out for Shopify for Designers <a href="http://meetup.shopify.com/">workshops</a> in a city near you.